Partnerhochschulen Netzwerk Rawpixel.com / stock.adobe.com

 Consultation with the Company

-At the time of application to HSBA, the information for the coming academic year has usually not yet been determined or published by the partner universities.
-However, the future dates usually differ only insignificantly from the current semester dates.
+When applying to HSBA, the partner universities’ dates for the upcoming academic year are often not yet finalised or published.
+However, these usually differ only slightly from the current semester dates.

 Step 2: Gather information and start choosing your preferred institution abroad